 How Is Alcohol Harmful?

-Ethanol is toxic for the liver, so as the liver metabolizes alcohol, the organ suffers scarring and inflammation.
-Over time, alcohol may so thoroughly damage the liver that the liver stops filtering blood, a fatal condition called cirrhosis.
+Ethanol is toxic for the liver.
+As the liver metabolizes alcohol, the organ suffers scarring and inflammation.
+Over time, alcohol may so thoroughly damage the liver that the liver stops filtering blood and loses its metabolic functions, a potentially fatal condition called cirrhosis.
 Alcohol also causes brain damage by fraying the bonds between neurons, increases the risk of heart disease by straining the cardiovascular system with heightened blood pressure, and amplifies the risks of cancer by functioning as a carcinogen.

 Furthermore, alcohol is involved in thousands of deadly car accidents and cases of murder, domestic abuse, and suicide every year throughout the world.
-As a drug, people can also overdose on alcohol, especially while binge drinking.
+Just like most drugs, people can also overdose on alcohol, especially while binge drinking.
 Hundreds of people die every year from alcohol poisoning, which occurs when large amounts of alcohol in a short span of time overwhelm the body’s metabolism.

 In addition to its harmful effects on the body, alcohol is also harmful for the mind.
 Alcohol addiction is one of the most common addiction disorders in the world.
 Many people drink alcohol because they enjoy it.
-Others drink to relieve anxiety, be more social, or cope with hardship.
-Whatever the reason for drinking, once someone develops a drinking habit, they may habituate their brain to alcohol and become tolerant, which may compel them to drink even more.
+Others drink alcohol to relieve anxiety, be more social, or cope with hardship.
+Whatever the reason for drinking, once someone develops a drinking habit, they may habituate their brain to alcohol and become alcohol-tolerant, which might compel them to drink even more.

 If alcohol is burdening your life, today could be the day to get help and make a change.
 There are thousands of treatment centers throughout the country where anyone can take the first steps to freedom from alcoholism.
-Please talk to a dedicated treatment specialist today to get answers to your questions about rehab and learn about your options for treatment .
+Contact a treatment provider for answers to questions about rehab and learn about the different options for treatment .